 The Dining Services Committee includes students, faculty members, and administrators and meets regularly during the academic year.

 Dining is one of many service providers under the Office of College Services.

-This site is a great place to find good nutrition information in a fun, user-friendly format.
-Registration is free and it allows access to a variety of interactive tools.
+- The Mayo Clinic (Find good nutrition information in a fun, user-friendly format.
+Registration is free and allows access to a variety of interactive tools.)